drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/04.orders/01.create-order/docs.md

     category: docs
 ---

 Orders can be created for customers in the administrative areas.
-This can be done by going to the **Orders** management page from the **Commerce** page from the administrative toolnar.
+This can be done by going to the **Orders** management page from the **Commerce** page from the administrative toolbar.
 Click on **Create  a new order**.

 ![Orders](images/order-overview.png)